 After surveying counties and examining the results and reviewing the concepts proposed by Cost Management Plus, meeting with health care providers, examining potential insurance products, and investigating programs currently being used by counties, the PIMCC Committee unanimously recommended CCAP start the PIMCC program.
 The CCAP Board of Directors approved the program and its bylaws at their March 19, 1995 meeting.

 In March of 2008, an associate member program was introduced to non PIMCC members.
 This program was developed to provide further assistance in controlling inmate medical costs and evaluation of privatized services.
-The objective of this program is to assist county prisons with monitoring their terms and conditions with privatized medical providers, as applicable, as well as work with Stop Loss Carriers.
-Other services available are medical audits and assistance with requests for proposals.
+The objective of this program is to “co-create” a service that best fits the county’s needs.
+These customized services include medical audits, outpatient inmate medical bill audits with monthly medical bill reconciliation reports, case management, contract performance audits and assistance with requests for proposals.